matxa/holberton-system_engineering-devops/0x15-api/README.md

 <b>csv</b> &#9660;
 <pre>
     <b>Descrition</b>: format is the most common import and export format for spreadsheets and databases.
     <b>FUNCTIONS or METHODS used</b>:
-		<b>writer()</b> - Return a writer object responsible for converting the user’s data into delimited strings on the given file-like object. csvfile can be any object with a write() method
-		<b>writerow()</b> - adds row to the file object specified by writer
+	    writer() - Return a writer object responsible for converting the user’s data into delimited strings on the given file-like object. csvfile can be any object with a write() method writerow() - adds row to the file object specified by writer
 </pre>

 <b>json</b> &#9660;
 <pre>
     <b>Descrition</b>: a popular data format used for representing structured data.
     <b>FUNCTIONS or METHODS used</b>:
 	    json.load(): get data from json file
 	    json.dump(): save data to file in json format
 </pre>
 <b>requests</b> &#9660;
 <pre>
     <b>Descrition</b>: allows you to send HTTP/1.1 requests extremely easily

     <b>FUNCTIONS or METHODS used</b>:
 	    get(): for sending a get request and saving HTTP body response
 </pre>

 <b>sys</b> &#9660;
 <pre>
     <b>Descrition</b>: manipulate different parts of the Python runtime environment.
     <b>FUNCTIONS or METHODS used</b>:
 	    argv: returns a list of command line arguments passed to a Python script.
 </pre>